airmencoders/tron-common-api/README.md

   + H2 (in-mem) database is used
   + spring security is disabled

+You can run `development` with security enabled or you can run `production` with security disabled.
+To control security manually set the env var `SECURITY_ENABLED` as in `SECURITY_ENABLED=true mvn spring-boot:run -Pdevelopment` which will force the development profile and force security to be enabled.
+Or you can just set `security.enabled=true` in application-development.properties

 If you want to run it locally in `production` profile, then issue `mvn spring-boot:run -Pproduction`.
 This means that:
   + you an access it at http://localhost:8080/api (note change in port number)
   + looks for and uses a postgres db (see postgres section below)
   + spring security is enabled

-You can also run `development` with security enabled or you can run `production` with security disabled.
-To control security manually set the env var `SECURITY_ENABLED` as in `SECURITY_ENABLED=true mvn spring-boot:run -Pdevelopment` which will force the development profile and force security to be enabled.

 ## Swagger Docs
 Navigate to the root of the API - `/api` and a redirect will go to the Swagger UI docs.